Params¶

 Param | y | number | 7 |

-of the condition may be on the same row:
+of the condition can be on the same row:

 ---|---|---|---|---|---|---|